FAIMS/TRAP-Burial-Mounds-2017-Community-Module/README.md

 This module is licensed under an international Creative Commons Attribution 4.0 Licence (**CC BY 4.0**).

 ## Access:
-This module is part of the **FAIMS Demo library** on our publicly accessible Demo server (http://demo.fedarch.org/).
+This module is available for download on Google Play (https://play.google.com/store/apps/details?id=au.edu.faims.mq.burialmound&hl=en).

 ## This module contains the following FAIMS features:
 * it is packaged in a standalone APK on Google Play